 - Trachoma is a disease of the eye caused by infection with the bacterium Chlamydia trachomatis.

-- It is known to be a public health problem in 42 countries, and is responsible for the blindness or visual impairment of about 1.9 million people.
-Nearly 182 million people live in trachoma endemic areas and are at risk of trachoma blindness.
+- It is known to be a public health problem in 41 countries, and is responsible for the blindness or visual impairment of about 1.9 million people.
+In 2016, 190.2 million people lived in trachoma endemic areas and were at risk of trachoma blindness.

 - Infection spreads through personal contact (via hands, clothes or bedding) and by flies that have been in contact with discharge from the eyes or nose of an infected person.
 With repeated episodes of infection over many years, the eyelashes may be drawn in so that they rub on the surface of the eye, with pain and discomfort and permanent damage to the cornea.

 Trachoma is the leading infectious cause of blindness worldwide.
 It is caused by an obligate intracellular bacterium called Chlamydia trachomatis.
 The infection is transmitted through contact with eye and nose discharge of infected people, particularly young children who harbour the principal reservoir of infection.
 It is also spread by flies which have been in contact with the eyes and noses of infected people.

 Clinical characteristics and morbidity